vertigojones/project_four_deliverables/schedule.md

 * __Set up your back-end routes__.
 Try your best to get full CRUD on your second model in _Express_ or _Rails_.
 Just like with your first model, work on the "show" route first.
 If you are short on time, jump into _React_ after getting your "show" route finished in _Express_ or _Rails_.
 For reference, [this codealong](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/react/react-fullstack-codealong.md) uses two models in _Express_, and [this codealong](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/rails/react-on-rails.md) for _Rails_. **Reference your User Stories!**
 * __Set up your front-end routes__.
 Work on your routes in _React_ to pull in your second model.
 Again, try and achieve full CRUD, but concentrate mainly on getting your "show" route to render in the front-end.
 Follow [the same codealong](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/react/react-fullstack-codealong.md) for _React on Express_, and [this codealong](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/rails/react-on-rails.md) for guidance.
 * __Basic styling__.
 Work on some basic styling for your individual "show" page in _React_.
 Take note of your components and where they are being rendered on the page, as this helps with knowing _where_ to implement your styling. **Reference your Wireframes!**
+* __Implement your API (optional)__.
+If you are at a good point in your project, especially in regards to time, then start setting up your third-party API.
+[Here](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/rails/rails-httparty-and-heroku.md) is a reminder of how to use HTTParty using _Ruby_, and [here](https://git.generalassemb.ly/atl-wdi/wdi-curriculum/blob/master/instructor_notes/ajax/api-intro-with-ajax.md) is a codealong for making API calls using _AJAX_.

 ### Work on your third model
 * __Set up your back-end routes__.
 Try your best to get full CRUD on your third model in _Express_ or _Rails_.
 Just like with your first and second models, work on the "show" route first.
 If you are short on time, jump into _React_ after getting your "show" route finished on your back-end. **Reference your User Stories!**